 For Terrestrial Feed

-Due to the sheer number of T-AIS messages Spire receives, we do not publish all of these within the Spire Sense platform.
+Due to the sheer number of T-AIS messages Spire receives, we do not by default provide all of Terrestrial AIS messages within the Spire Sense platform.
 T-AIS messages are downsampled within 5-minute periods based on MMSI and message type.
 For example, if we receive 2 position messages with a particular MMSI 3 minutes apart from terrestrial sources, only the first of the two position messages would get published.
 If these messages were 7 minutes apart, both would get published.